 Boyer offers students numerous opportunities to perform with large and small ensembles, many of which perform regularly at the Temple Performing Arts Center, Kimmel Cultural Campus, Lincoln Center’s Alice Tully Hall and Jazz at Lincoln Center.
 Boyer offers around 500 concerts, performances, master classes, lectures, faculty and guest artist recitals each year, most of which are free and open to the public.
 BCM&D is the five time Grammy-nominated record label of Boyer College of Music & Dance.

-Boyer College of Music and Dance hosts the 12th annual Essentially Ellington Regional High School Jazz Band Festival Tuesday, March 7, 2023.
-Contact Boyer College for more information.
+Boyer College of Music and Dance hosts an annual Essentially Ellington Regional High School Jazz Band Festival in late winter.
+Contact Boyer for more information.